aldipiroli/UDOO-Circuit/README.md

 The used board is a UDOO Neo an all-in-one open hardware low-cost computer equipped with a Freescale™ i.MX 6SoloX applications processor for Android and Linux.
 It's equipped with embedded 9-axis motion sensors and Wi-Fi + Bluetooth 4.0 module.

+Please read "IT - Project Report.pdf" for more details.

 # Installation
 * #### Install Python library;
 * #### Download, install and modify Arduino library;